 All LOIs will be reviewed in detail by the Program Officer and a select committee of community volunteers and board members.
 On invitation, organizations will be able to access the full grant proposal form via the online application system.
 Receipt of all proposals will be acknowledged in writing.

-- March 10 - April 28: Site visits, on-site interviews, etc. conducted as needed
+- April 12 - April 26: Site visits, on-site interviews, etc., conducted as needed

-- June 15: Notification of proposal acceptance or declination
+- Early June: Notification of proposal acceptance or declination

-- June 30: Letters of Inquiry due (LOIs are accepted on a rolling basis throughout the year, but any LOIs received after January 20 will be considered part of the Fall 2018 funding cycle)
+- Late June/Early July: Letters of Inquiry due (LOIs are accepted on a rolling basis throughout the year, but any LOIs received after June 30 will be considered part of the next funding cycle)

-- August 25: Invitations to submit proposals sent
+- Late August: Invitations to submit proposals sent

-- November 15: Notification of proposal acceptance or declination
+- Mid-November: Notification of proposal acceptance or declination

 All organizations submitting a proposal will receive a written notice regarding the decision on the proposal.